-We also expect to target specific patient populations with TRC253 and expect to continue to develop companion diagnostic tests in prostate cancer to improve selection of patients that would respond to these treatments.
-If we are unable to establish a companion diagnostic for either of these treatments, our ability to successfully identify target patient populations for future clinical development may be limited.
-In addition, if the actual patient population with the specific genetic mutation targeted by TRC253 is lower than we expect, the commercial opportunity for TRC253 will be limited.
+We also expect to target specific patient populations with TRC253 and expect to continue to develop companion diagnostic tests in prostate cancer to improve selection of patients that would respond to treatment.
+If we are unable to establish a companion diagnostic for TRC253, our ability to successfully identify target patient populations for future clinical development may be limited.
+In addition, as the actual patient population with the specific genetic mutation targeted by TRC253 is lower than originally expected, the commercial opportunity for TRC253 may be limited.